Portsmouth F.C. 7–4 Reading F.C.

 The 2007–08 Premier League match between Portsmouth and Reading on 29 September 2007, set a record as the highest scoring match in Premier League history.
 The match was played at Fratton Park in Portsmouth on 29 September 2007.
 Eleven goals were scored in the match, leaving a final scoreline of 7-4 in Portsmouth's favour.
 This included six goals during the last twenty minutes of the match, including two scored in injury time.

 Match

 Summary

 With nine different scorers, including an own goal for each side, the match also shares the record for the most goal scorers in a Premier League match, held with Arsenal's 5–4 win at Tottenham Hotspur in 2004–05.
+Nicky Shorey missed a penalty in the 66th minute.